BSN Degree Program Highlights

 Scholarships Available

-Both privately-funded and professional organization scholarships are available to nursing majors.
-In addition, every year, scholarships are awarded to McNeese undergraduate nursing students based on faculty recommendations, high GPAs, and other criteria.
+A wide variety of scholarships are available to nursing students based on faculty recommendations, high GPAs and other criteria.
 Contact the Scholarships Office to find out more.

 Student Nurses Association